tejada56/T-s_BareBonesComputing/README.md

 ## <h3>The Holy Grail of Routers!

 * GL-AR750S-Ext
-  *  The excitement I had upon finding this little router is unexpressable!
+  *  The excitement I had upon finding this little router is unreal!
 I will only be covering the greater features of this device in relation to the lab and my personal use of it
+  *  Whether your looking for a wireless access point to connect to your modem, extend your current wireless signal or to establish a WWAN (Wireless Wide Area Network) like I do in my lab.
   *  This great little router is the Perfect tavel size and I've actually used it on many trips and to support my home network.
-  *  Whether your looking for a wireless access point to connect to your modem, extend your current wireless signal or to establish a WWAN (Wireless Wide Area Network) like I do in my lab.
   *  This device does it all!